OOS Information, support and resources

 How do the changes in the Childcare Voucher scheme and Tax Free Childcare scheme affect us?

-The Childcare Voucher scheme will close to new applicants on 4 October 2018, but parents may be able be eligible for the Tax Free childcare.
-Parents in the existing Childcare Voucher scheme can remain in the scheme as long as their employer continues to offer it.
-Out of School clubs or schools providing out of school care must sign up to the Tax Free Childcare scheme.
-Parents can apply for the Tax Free scheme by following that link.
+The childcare Voucher Scheme closed to new applicants in October 2018, but some parents will continue to be eligible for Tax Free childcare.
+Parents that were in the Childcare Voucher scheme could remain in the scheme as long as their employer continued to offer it.

 Also see